Admiral says there was no 'kill them all' order in boat attack, but video alarms lawmakers

 Congressional investigation gets underway

-Lawmakers want a full accounting after The Washington Post reported that Bradley on Sept.
-2 ordered an attack on the survivors to comply with a directive from Hegseth to “kill everybody.”
-Legal experts say the attack amounts to a crime if the survivors were targeted.
+Lawmakers want a full accounting of the Sept.
+2 strike, which was the first in what has become a monthslong series of U.S. military attacks on vessels believed to be ferrying drugs in the Caribbean and Pacific waters.
+The Washington Post had reported that Bradley ordered the follow-on attack on the survivors.

+But lawmakers who lead the House and Senate's national security committees in Congress came away with different descriptions of what the two survivors were doing when they were killed.

-Cotton said that from watching the video, he “saw two survivors trying to flip a boat loaded with drugs bound for United States back over so they could stay in the fight.”
+Cotton said he saw them "trying to flip a boat loaded with drugs bound for United States back over so they could stay in the fight.”

+He said there were “several minutes” between the first and second attacks, which consisted of four missile strikes.
+He said it was “gratifying” that the U.S. military was taking “the battle” to cartels.

+But Connecticut Rep. Jim Himes, the top Democrat on the House Intelligence Committee, said, “what I saw in that room was one of the most troubling things I've seen in my time in public service.”

 Smith acknowledged there was likely cocaine on the boat, but he objects to the Republican administration’s rationale for continued attacks on alleged drug runners who may or may not be heading to the United States.
 “That’s really the core of the problem with all of this,” he said.
 “That incredibly broad definition, I think, is what sets in motion all of these problems about using lethal force and using the military.”